-EXHIBIT NUMBER EXHIBIT DESCRIPTION
+EXHIBIT EXHIBIT DESCRIPTION NUMBER

-- 1.1 Form of U.S. Purchase Agreement among the Company, the Selling Stockholders and the U.S. Underwriters - 1.2 Form of International Purchase Agreement among the Company, the Selling Stockholders and the International Underwriters - 5.1 Opinion of Jeffery A. Smisek, Esq., General Counsel of Continental, with respect to the validity of the Class B common stock - 10.1 Amendment to Stockholders' Agreement dated April 19, 1996 among the Company, Air Partners and Air Canada - 10.2 Amended and Restated Registration Rights Agreement dated April 19, 1996 among the Company, Air Partners and Air Canada - 23.1 Consent of Ernst & Young LLP - 23.2 Consent of Jeffery A. Smisek, Esq. (included in his opinion filed as Exhibit 5.1) - 24.1 Powers of Attorney
+- 1.1 Form of U.S. Purchase Agreement among the Company, the Selling Stockholders and the U.S. Underwriters - 1.2 Form of International Purchase Agreement among the Company, the Selling Stockholders and the International Underwriters - 5.1 Opinion of Jeffery A. Smisek, Esq., General Counsel of Continental, with respect to the validity of the Class B common stock - Amendment to Stockholders' Agreement dated April 19, 1996 among the 10.1 Company, Air Partners and Air Canada Amendment to Registration Rights Agreement dated April 19, 1996 among - 10.2 the Company, Air Partners and Air Canada - 23.1 Consent of Ernst & Young LLP - 23.2 Consent of Jeffery A. Smisek, Esq. (included in his opinion filed as Exhibit 5.1) - 24.1 Powers of Attorney